debops/debops/docs/ansible/roles/debops.opendkim/getting-started.rst

 socket created by OpenDKIM will be automatically accessible by Postfix.

-The ``debops.opendkim`` role will add Postfix :file:`main.cf` configuration options using the debops.postfix_ dependent role variables.
+The ``debops.opendkim`` role will add Postfix :file:`main.cf` configuration options using the :ref:`debops.postfix` dependent role variables.
 OpenDKIM filter will be added to the ``smtpd_milters`` as well as ``non_smtpd_milters`` configuration options.